ibm-cloud-docs/assistant/skill-search-add.md

     `intents[0].confidence > 0.5`

     This condition is applied to all of the nodes in the folder.
-The condition tells the service to process the nodes in the folder only if the service is over 50% confident that it knows the user's intent.
+The condition tells the service to process the nodes in the folder only if the service is at least 50% confident that it knows the user's intent.

 1. Move any dialog nodes that you do not want the service to process often into the folder.